ReisCodes/Github_version_control/README.md

 to the main project repository.
 This is where the team can review the changes made and add follow-up commits before these changes are merged into the main branch

+#### SSH connection (Secure Shell Protocol)

+Using the SSH protocol, you can connect and authenticate to remote servers and services.
+With SSH keys, you can connect to GitHub without supplying your username and personal access token at each visit.
+You can also use an SSH key to sign commits.
+Using SSH means you can secure your connection over an unsecure network.
+It works on a server-client basis, where the client trys to connect with the server and using private/public keys to send and accept challeneges enabiling connection.